A holistic Approach to learning

 Daniel Jensen is a member of the American Massage Therapy Association (AMTA) and is the Instructor of Anatomy, Zoologik™ Anatomy Lab, Physiology, Kinesiology, and Pathology.
 Daniel has a BA degree in Exercise Science from Augustana College and has had significant education in the study of human anatomy and physiology, biology, chemistry, exercise physiology, kinesiology, biomechanics and stress management.
 He has studied and attended workshops and seminars in science of fascia, cadaver studies, hip and shoulder segmental bodywork, and trigger point and postural assessment.
 He is also a graduate of the Zoologic™ Muscle Building in Clay course to enable him to teach students how to form anatomy in clay by attaching it to skeletal models.
 This provides the students with a hands-on understanding of the human musculoskeletal anatomy.
 As an endurance athlete and speaker, Daniel has uniquely blended his experiences with his education to offer a comprehensive understanding of anatomy and physiology, yet provide students with necessary study aids and lectures to assist in the learning process.
 Daniel also is a contributing author to the book Chicken Soup for the Traveler’s Soul, is a featured athlete in 3 documentary movies, and has set several physically challenged athlete world records.

 Heather has been a certified massage therapist since September 2001.
-She is the General Manager at Royal Table Massage Therapy.
-Heather has been teaching continuing education for 14 years and owns Art of Teaching-NCBTMB educational organization approved for providing continuing education (CEU's).
+Heather has been teaching continuing education since 2004 and owns Art of Teaching-NCBTMB educational organization approved for providing continuing education (CEU's).
 She is VP and head professor of the South Dakota School of Massage Therapy in Sioux Falls, SD.
 Heather has mastered several massage modalities including but not limited to: Thai Massage, Hot and Cold Stone Therapy, Essential Oils, Glide Cupping, Sports Massage, Deep Tissue Massage, Reiki, Myofascial Release Techniques, Prenatal Massage, Deep Relaxation, Hospice Care, Swedish Massage, Paraffin Therapies and Reflexology

 Massage Therapy is my passion!
 I have been a massage therapist since March 2001 after graduating from South Dakota School of Massage Therapy.
 Creating Royal Table Massage Therapy allowed me the flexibility to work with people that shared the same belief in quality of service as me.
 I am trained in many modalities.
 My favorites include: Swedish, prenatal, massage cupping, foot reflexology and lymphatic drainage.
 I graduated with my Bachelor Degree in Business Management and Marketing.
 I am the President, director and instructor at the South Dakota School of Massage Therapy.
 I LOVE spending time with my four beautiful children.